 2 tsp harrissa paste

-2. Measure out your couscous and pour into a large bowl.
-Pour over the 270ml of vegetable stock making sure all the couscous is covered.
-Cover the bowl well with cling film and put to one side.
+1. Preheat your oven to 220°C/200°C fan/425°F/gas mark 7.
+Measure out your couscous and pour into a large bowl.
+Pour over the vegetable stock, making sure all the couscous is covered.
+Cover the bowl with cling film and put to one side.

-4. While your veg is roasting make your dressing by combining the juice of a lemon, 2 tsp of harrissa paste, 2 tsp honey, 1 tbs of extra virgin olive oil and season with salt and pepper.
+3. Meanwhile, make your dressing by combining the juice of a lemon, harrissa paste, honey, extra virgin olive oil and season with salt and pepper.
+Put to one side.

 If you’ve had a go at making my couscous or any of my recipes, I’d love to hear about it @corrieheale email@example.com